 Individuals are supported to maintain contact with family and friends through casual get-togethers, shared outings and the hosting of BBQs or dinner parties.

-All activities are age and skill appropriate and are designed to develop individual skills in a fun, supportive and encouraging environment.
+All activities are age and skill appropriate and are designed to developing individual skills in a fun, supportive and encouraging environment.

-Individual Activities offer opportunities to enhance and learn new skills in a one-on-one, safe and supportive manner that encourages independence and life skill development.
-Increase the ability of individuals to self-manage their social interactions and community participation.
+Individual Activities mean the Support Worker comes out to you and offers opportunities to enhance and learn new skills in a one-on-one, safe and supportive manner that encourages independence and life skill development, increasing the ability of individuals to self-manage their social interactions and community participation.

-All programs are designed to facilitate a level of independence in a staged manner that enables a gradual building of skills.
+All programs are designed to facilitate a level of independence that enables a gradual building of skills.
 In addition, this is constantly reinforced in day to day living by support staff in line with the philosophy of United Disability Care, which is one of commitment to empowerment and self-management.

 The program structure includes an initial assessment, ongoing and regular reviews and successful transition to the workforce.